lobaro/iot/docs/configuration/lobaro-config-tool.md

 our devices, those using LoRaWAN and those using NB-IoT/LTE-M.

 Our NB-IoT/LTE-M devices also support installing firmware over the air, without physical access.
-Check the [platform documentation](/cloud) for details.
+Check the [platform documentation](/platform) for details.

+### Current firmware identification

+The currently installed firmware can be identified in the device log using the lobaro tool:

+<Image alt='Lobaro Configuration Tool - Automatic Connection'
+img={require('./img/lobaro-tool/Version-Identify.png')}
+style={{width:'50%',paddingTop:'10px',paddingBottom:'10px'}} />

+Alternatively in the Lobaro IoT Platform:

+<Image alt='Lobaro Configuration Tool - Automatic Connection'
+img={require('./img/lobaro-tool/Version-Identify-platform.png')}
+style={{width:'50%',paddingTop:'10px',paddingBottom:'10px'}} />

-### Getting the firmware
+### Getting the firmware update

-You will need the Firmware you want to install to your device as a file on your computer.
+You will need the new firmware you want to install to your device as a file on your computer.

 You can get the latest firmware files from this documentation on the firmware subpage for your specific Lobaro product.
 The files are
 in a format called Hex and are therefore also called Hex-File.
 The filename always starts with app- and contains the version number as well as a short description of its function and the hardware it is used for.
-So, for example, `app-nrf9160-wmbus-TZ2-0.3.1-mcuboot-slot0.hex` contains firmware for our wMBus-Gateway on NB-IoT-Hardware (nrf9160) in version 0.3.1.
+So, for example, `app-nrf9160-wmbus-TZ2-0.3.1-mcuboot-slot0.hex` contains the [app-nrf9160-wmbus](components/firmware/app-nrf9160-wmbus/introduction.md) firmware in version 0.3.1.

+Usually you should only install updates of the same firmware that is currently installed on your Lobaro device.

 ### Installing new firmware